FCostaS/FCostaS/README.md

 ## Presentation

 Hello World!
-My name is Fabrício Costa, I'm a Computer and Electrical Engineer at ICT-UNIFESP, and here you'll find many projects and codes that I've developed or have an interest in.
+My name is Fabrício Costa, I am a researcher, graduated in Computer and Electrical Engineer, master in Computer Science, both from ICT-UNIFESP.
+Here, you can find many projects and codes that I have developed or am interested in.

+I love working with:
+- Mobile Robots (UAVs, Holonomic Robots, ...)
+- Digital Image Processing & Computer Vision
+- Embedded Systems (FPGA, Arduino, Raspberry Pi)
+- Data Science (Statistical Modeling, Artificial Intelligence, Machine Learning, ...)
+-